 I was pleased with the enrollment and student participation.
 The technology drove me crazy, but that’s another story, which I’ve described in “Tech tips for your educational webinar–Learn from my experience.”

 The webinar helped me indirectly, too, by giving me something to talk about with prospects and others.

 Not every new initiative paid off with big sales.
-I’m glad I created Investment Commentary: Best Tips from InvestmentWriting.com, but I haven’t recouped my production costs yet.
+I’m glad I created Investment Commentary: Best Tips from InvestmentWriting.com, but it took time to recoup my production costs.
 It’s hard to make a significant amount of money from selling inexpensive items in a narrow niche.

 Lesson 6: Fine-tune your old techniques